10 B2B Marketing Trends For 2023-2026

 But as ad platforms integrate AI into their products, expect to see more B2B businesses use AI tech to help them optimize PPC campaigns.

-Chatbots seemed like a fad when first burst onto the scene a few years back.
+Chatbots seemed like a fad when they first burst onto the scene a few years back.

 Yes, you could hire a 24/7 support staff to man your live chat.
 But that can be pricey.

-(Plus, thanks to AI, they can learn and improve as they interact with your customers).
+(Plus, thanks to AI, they can learn and improve as they interact with your site visitors.)

 For example, chatbots helped the B2B company SalesRabbit increase the number of leads that they got from their website by 50%.